IsraelVow/Hotel-Revenue-Analysis/README.md

 and have a visual project end to end

 # Questions asked by stakeholders.
-1. Build a visual data story or dashboard using Power BI to present to your stakeholders. is our hotel revenue growing by year?
+1. Build a visual data story or dashboard using Power BI to present to stakeholders. is our hotel revenue growing by year?
 	(There are two hotel types,so i segmented revenue by hotel type.)

-	Should i increase our parking lot size?
+	Should i increase the parking lot size?
 	(Ascertain if there is a trend in guest with personal cars.)

 	What trends can be seen in the data?